 - Have chafe protection on lines, add duct tape (make your own from fire hose or old rubber bike tire)

-- Drop anchor by mooring and tie to mast
+- Drop anchor by mooring

 - Remove grill and other items on boat deck